 Topic & Board Policy Page

 Section II - Academics

-Course Offerings Scheduling and Assignment (Policy 5120) Dropping a Course Field Trips (Policy 2340) Grades (Policy 5421) Placement in Advanced Classes Recognition of Student Achievement (Policy 5451) Honor Roll Promotion, Acceleration, and Retention (Policy 5410) Educational Options (Policy 2370) College Credit Plus Program (Policy 2271) Career Advising Program (Policy 2413) Computers Technology and Networks (Policy 7540) Transmission of Records Public School Options 22 22 22 22 22 23 23 23 23 24 25 25 25 29
+Course Offerings 22

+Scheduling and Assignment (Policy 5120) 22

+Dropping a Course 22

+Field Trips (Policy 2340) 22

+Grades (Policy 5421) 23

+Placement in Advanced Classes 24

+Recognition of Student Achievement (Policy 5451) 25

+Honor Roll 25

+Promotion, Acceleration, and Retention (Policy 5410) 26

+Educational Options (Policy 2370) 26

+College Credit Plus Program (Policy 2271) 27 27

+Career Advising Program (Policy 2413) Computers Technology and Networks (Policy 7540) 28

+Transmission of Records 31

+Public School Options 31

+• 31

 Section III - Student Activities

-School-Sponsored Clubs and Activities (Policy 2430) Non-school-Sponsored Clubs and Activities Athletics (Policy 2431) Academic Eligibility (Policy 2430, 2431) Student Attendance at School Events (Policy 5855) 30 30 30 30 31
+School-Sponsored Clubs and Activities (Policy 2430) 32

+Non-school-Sponsored Clubs and Activities 32

+Athletics (Policy 2431) 33

+Academic Eligibility (Policy 2430, 2431) 33

+Student Attendance at School Events (Policy 5855) 33

 Section IV - Student Conduct

-Attendance (Policy 5200) School Attendance Policy (Policy 5200) Excessive Absences Vacations Early Dismissal (Policy 5230) Code of Conduct (Policy 5500) Forms of Discipline Discipline Policy Dress Code Bullying, Harassment, and Intimidation (Policy 5517.01) Due Process Rights (Policy 5611) Search and Seizure (Policy 5771) Interrogation of Students (Policy 5540) Student Rights of Expression (Policy 5722) 32 32 33 37 37 37 38 39 44 46 46 48 49 49
+Attendance (Policy 5200) 34

+School Attendance Policy (Policy 5200) 34

+Excessive Absences 37

+Vacations 39

+Early Dismissal (Policy 5230) 39

+Code of Conduct (Policy 5500) 39

+Forms of Discipline 40

+Discipline Policy 41

+Dress Code Pullsing Hamsen and Intimidation (Policy 5517.01) 46

+Bullying, Harassment, and Intimidation (Policy 5517.01) 48 48

+Due Process Rights (Policy 5611) Search and Seizure (Policy 5771) 51

+Interrogation of Students (Policy 5540) 51

+Student Rights of Expression (Policy 5722) 51

+Statem regins of Expression (Folloy 3722) 31

 Topic & Board Policy Page

 Section V - Transportation

+Bus Transportation to School (Policy 8600) 52

+Bus Conduct 52

-Bus Transportation to School (Policy 8600) Bus Conduct Videotapes on School Buses (Policy 8600) Penalties for Infractions (Policy 5610, 5610.04) Transportation of Students by Private Vehicle (Policy 8660) 50 50 51 51
+Video on School Buses (Policy 8600) 53

+Penalties for Infractions (Policy 5610, 5610.04) 53

+Transportation of Students by Private Vehicle (Policy 8660) 53

-NOTE: This Student/Parent Handbook is based in significant part on policies adopted by the Board of Education and NOIE: Administrative Guidelines developed by the Superintendent.
+NOTE: This Student/Parent Handbook is based in significant part on policies adopted by the Board of Education and TIOTE.
+Administrative Guidelines developed by the Superintendent.
 Those Board Policies and Administrative Guidelines are incorporated by reference into the provisions of this Handbook.
 The Policies and Administrative Guidelines are periodically updated in response to changes in the law and other circumstances.
-Therefore, there may have been changes to the documents reviewed in this Handbook since it was printed in8/2022 If you have questions or would like more information about a specific issue or document, contact your school principal or, or access the document on the District's website: www.pleasantlocalschools.org by clicking on "Middle School - Documents and finding the specific policy or administrative guideline in the Table of Contents for that section.
+Therefore, there may have been changes to the documents reviewed in this Handbook since it was printed in8/2023 If you have questions or would like more information about a specific issue or document, contact your school principal or, or access the document on the District's website: www.pleasantlocalschools.org by clicking on "Middle School - Documents " and finding the specific policy or administrative guideline in the Table of Contents for that section.